Topics You Need to Discuss With Your Divorce Lawyer

 Your lawyer needs to know what your financial needs and obligation are.

-4. Child Custody.
 Child custody can be the most volatile part of a divorce.
 Both parents usually want to enjoy the child’s physical presents as much as possible, but the court tends to base its decision on the “best interest of the child,” which can be somewhat vague.
 Custody can be split 50-50, whereby both parents are equally involved in the decisions affecting the child.
 Custody can also be physical, meaning one parent= is the primary caretaker.
 When it comes to child custody, your attorney will also want to discuss regular visitations, exceptions to visitations (such as a birthday), and the visitations allowed or expected for the non-custodial parent’s extended family.

 When it comes to the “best interest of the child,” the court will consider the child’s relationship with both parents, and the stability of the home.
 The school district, the amount of time each parent spends at work, and sometimes, the child’s own preference, can factor into what the court determines to be in the child’s best interest.

-5. Documents.
 A divorce can be about heartbreak.
 But overall, it is about paperwork.
 Your lawyer will want to see all deeds, prenuptial and post-nuptial agreements, powers of attorney, wills, trusts, bank and financial statements, including those for investment accounts, loan agreements, tax filing, all household bills, and insurance forms.
 If you are in doubt about a document, include it.

 Your attorney will use these documents as a basis and as ammunition to get you the best divorce agreement.